nishantkr0904/QUIZ-BUILDER-AND-HOSTING-PLATFORM/.github/frontend-custom-instructions.md

 ---

 By following these **HTML / CSS (Bootstrap + SASS) / JS (Vanilla) frontend best practices**, the **Quiz Builder and Hosting Platform** will remain clean, accessible, scalable, and production-ready within its Laravel ecosystem.

+### Note:
+-For any changes you make, summarize in the changelog.md file.